Marineland of Canada: History

+Animal controversies

-Marineland and its owner John Holer were involved in many controversies throughout the park's history.
-Animal rights activists have picketed regularly outside the park property for several years and continue to protest as of 2018.
+Marineland and its owner John Holer have been involved in many controversies throughout the park's history.
+Animal rights activists have picketed regularly outside the park property for several years and continued to protest as of 2018.
 In 1977, the U.S. Department of Fisheries seized six bottlenose dolphins that had been illegally caught by John Holer in the Gulf of Mexico.
 In 1983, Niagara Falls mayor Wayne Thomson resigned amid controversy over a vacation given as a gift by a Toronto development firm and a land purchase made by his then-fiancé Bonnie Dickson.
 His fiancé bought some land in Niagara Falls from a seller who did not want it to be sold to Marineland.
 Seven months later, she sold the plot to Marineland.
 Holer stated she acted as trustee and was accompanied by Thomson.
 In the 1980s, Greenpeace was the first activist group to raise concerns about keeping killer whales in captivity.
 It objected to the keeping in principle, although it stated that Marineland was one of the better facilities.
 The level of concern grew in the 1990s.
-In 1997, a protest was held outside the park by Ric O'Barry, the trainer of "Flipper" of the television series.
+In 1997, a protest was held outside the park by Ric O'Barry, the trainer of Flipper of the television series.
 Other organizations present at the protest included Friends of the Dolphins, Zoocheck Canada and Earth Island Institute.
 The protesters alleged that Marineland separated mother and child killer whales too quickly and four other whales were stored in unsuitable facilities.

-In September 2011, SeaWorld won a court battle with Marineland over the fate of "Ikaika", a killer whale.
+In September 2011, SeaWorld won a court battle with Marineland over the fate of Ikaika, a killer whale.
 Ikaika had been originally loaned to Marineland under the terms of a breeding loan agreement between the two organizations, but SeaWorld decided to terminate the agreement due to concerns about Ikaika's mental and physical well-being due to deteriorating conditions at the park.
 Marineland initially refused to return Ikaika, but was eventually ordered to by the Ontario Superior Court as well as pay $255,000 in compensation to SeaWorld for legal expenses.
 On September 10, 2012, the Toronto Star published an article quoting former Marineland supervisor Jim Hammond alleging that Marineland owner John Holer had shot one of the baby deer in his park through the windpipe with a 12-gauge shotgun, leaving it to choke on its blood without dying.
 Hammond claimed the park owner refused his pleas for humane euthanasia.
 On December 20, 2012, the Ontario Ministry of the Environment announced an investigation into several mass animal graves at the park.
 The ministry had no previous knowledge of the graves, as Marineland lacks permits for such use.
 After an investigation by the ministry, Marineland was allowed to continue using a section of the site for animal burials.